skunpoj/ai/README.md

 - Avoid multiple concurrent `MediaRecorder`s bound to the same `MediaStream` to reduce resource contention.
 - Countdown row is pinned to the top and updated with RAF; segment rows are inserted below to prevent flicker.

-Live Transcription & Segmented Recording

-This app records audio continuously while creating short, sequential segment files for robust server-side STT.

-Quick Start
+## Quick Start

-- Start the server.
+1. Start the server.
-- Open the app, click Start Recording, and allow microphone access.
+2. Open the app, click Start Recording, and allow microphone access.
-- During recording: provider table appends live; segment table shows countdown → temp → saved rows.
+3. During recording: provider table appends live; segment table shows countdown → temp → saved rows.
-- On Stop: a top row is inserted with full player, download, and size.
-The tab title shows start→end (duration).
+4. On Stop: the Summary section is populated and the full record block is hidden.

 Core Behaviors
 - Live append to provider table during recording.